ConsenSysMesh/etherMAX/README.md

 You can run a simple interface for creating contests & entries by running `cd frontend && npm start`

-A very naiive knapsack solver can be run with `cd solver && npm install && node server <contractAddress> <contestId>`
+To run a very un-optimize knapsack solver run `cd solver && npm install && node server <contractAddress> <contestId>`

+To deploy this code to an ethereum client, run `npm install -g truffle && cd backend && truffle deploy`